Cyber Monday may be over, but great prices are here to stay.

 Stockings measure 18 inches tall.
 Material feels soft and fluffy and adds a modern look to holiday decor.
 Comes with a built-in hanging loop for a secure hold.

-Stands out for their knitted construction that's a throwback to old-fashioned Christmas stockings.
+Stand out for their knitted construction that's a throwback to old-fashioned Christmas stockings.
 The stretchy material is ideal for stuffing with numerous small items.
-2-pack.
+Two-pack.

 The material is prone to snags.
-Random designs means you may get 2 of the same style.
+Random designs mean you may get 2 of the same style.

 Features rugged material and tactical design that's ideal for members of the military, outdoor enthusiasts, and law enforcement.
-Comes with two U.S. flag patches.
-Available in choice of five styles.
+Comes with 2 U.S. flag patches.
+Available in a choice of five styles.